 - Basil: Oodles and oodles of fresh basil!
 A 2oz tub is your best bet if you don't have basil growing wild outside like I do.
 You can also throw in a handful of arugula for extra green and a peppery flavor punch.

 - Walnuts: In lieu of pricy pine nuts, but either works!
+I love the rich flavor and healthy fats walnuts add.
 Store walnuts in the fridge.

 - Hemp seeds: Love these for a protein boost, but you can easily sub more walnuts or hemp seeds.

-- Extra virgin olive oil: For silky smooth pesto.
+- Extra virgin olive oil: For silky smooth pesto, just like in my Green Tahini Sauce!
 You can do less oil and more water if you fancy.
 Feel free to mess around until you get the consistency you want!

 - Lemon juice: Bright, fresh lemon juice for much needed acid.
 Flavor town, I tell you.